News Around Webster: Kingston, McGrath, Scharf, Cosic, Hellinger

 Cosic's Film Screens in Tel Aviv

 Zlatko Ćosić's film IT CAN'T GO FOREVER #1 will screen at Artspace in Tel Aviv, Israel, as part of Time Is Love Screening, International Video Art Program on Feb.
 18. Last month it screened at the Zentrum für Kunst und Medien (Center for Art and Media) in Karlsruhe, Germany.

-Cosic is a video artist and adjunct faculty member in the Electronic and Photographic Media Department of Webster's School of Communications.
+Cosic is an alumnus and adjunct faculty member in the Electronic and Photographic Media Department of Webster's School of Communications .

 Hellinger Consults on 'Che Guevara's Face'